In this lesson you will learn some of the most basic questions to start a conversation. You will learn the following:

 Don't Stop Here

-But, you can take things to the next level by learning the basic question words such as who, what when, where, hoow and why in Haitian Creole.
-Knowing them will make it eaisier to start and hold a conversation
+Take things to the next level by learning the basic question words such as who, what when, where, how and why in Haitian Creole.
+Knowing them will make it easier to start and hold a conversation.